NicGoodman/nicgoodman/content/collections/projects/v-and-v-land-management.md

     content:
       -
         type: text
         text: 'Frank Vogler with V&V Land Management was one of my clients when I worked in the print industry.
-When I started ninebar, Frank reached out for my design services, having me develop print materials such as brochures, business cards, portfolios, and vehicle graphics.
-In the Fall of 2018, he asked for me to redesign his WordPress site and develop that new site on a platform.
-I used Craft CMS, Tailwind CSS, and JQuery to build that new, streamlined, and easier to consume website.'
+When I started ninebar, Frank reached out for my design services, where I developed print materials such as brochures, business cards, portfolios, and vehicle graphics.
+In the Fall of 2018, he asked for a website redesign.
+I used his older WordPress site to develop a new site on a new platform.
+I used Craft CMS, Tailwind CSS, and JQuery to build a new, streamlined, and easier to consume website.'
 updated_by: b8cab3f6-baa5-4311-822b-8ad388e79916
-updated_at: 1609299342
+updated_at: 1609361697
 project_type:
   - all
 services: